Turning 30 wasn’t difficult for me, but I had reservations about 33.

 “What took you so long?
 Can we go home now?”

 “Are you gonna eat your bar?”

 I clapped as the officials announced the winners.
 The girl who sprinted ahead of me won third place in the 20-29 year old age group.
 I was pleased by the fact that I’d beaten my old time by three minutes, awed that this improvement placed me seventh out of 25 women in my age group.

 No doubt much has changed since Colter ran at the Missouri Headwaters, when the prize was keeping his life.
 For one thing, there was a keg of beer and water jugs waiting.
 I hobbled over on petrified legs, thankful to be alive.

-As managing editor for Big Sky Journal and the mother of three boys, Megan Ault always wears clothing when running the John Colter race.
+As editor emeritus at Montana Quarterly and the mother of three boys, Megan Ault Regnerus always wears clothing when running the John Colter race.